bitcoin-computer/fungible-token/README.md

 npm run start
 ````

-To log in you need a BIP39 seed phrase, for exmple from the [Bitcoin SV Account Generator](https://iancoleman.io/bip39/).
-You then need to fund the wallet using a [Bitcoin SV faucet](https://faucet.bitcoincloud.net/)
+To log in you need a BIP39 seed phrase.
+You can generate a new seed for example from [here](https://iancoleman.io/bip39/).
+You then need to fund the wallet using a [LTC faucet](https://testnet-faucet.com/ltc-testnet/)

 For more information see the [Bitcoin Computer Docs](https://docs.bitcoincomputer.io/getting-started/run-in-a-browser) or ask in the [Telegram Group](https://t.me/joinchat/FMrjOUWRuUkNuIt7zJL8tg).